 Not so long ago, Kangaroo Island’s exclusive Southern Ocean Lodge ferried some guests to an isolated little beach in the island’s north-east for a picnic lunch.
 The resort packed salads and skipper Andrew “Grot” Neighbour from Kangaroo Island Marine Adventures undertook to provide seafood.
 With his passengers safely ashore, Neighbour pulled on a wetsuit and began wading into the ocean.
 “Are you going to cool off?” asked the lodge’s bewildered host.
 “Nah,” replied Neighbour.
 “I’m going to get your lunch.”

-Southern Ocean Lodge was tragically lost in ferocious bushfires that tore through Flinders Chase National Park and Kelly Hill Conservation Park last summer, leaving the western half of this vast island off the coast of South Australia – a natural wonderland seven times the size of Singapore – inaccessible to all but those charged with mopping up and rendering it safe again.
-But the east of the island, with all its treasures and the irreverent, cando KI spirit that Neighbour exemplifies, was untouched, left waiting for the return of travellers who watched the devastation on TV and assumed, once the fires were out, that there was nothing left to see.
+Southern Ocean Lodge was tragically lost in ferocious bushfires that tore through Flinders Chase National Park and Kelly Hill Conservation Park last summer, leaving the western half of this vast island off the coast of South Australia – a natural wonderland seven times the size of Singapore – inaccessible for many months to all but those charged rendering it safe again.
+But the east of the island, with all its treasures and the irreverent, can-do KI spirit that Neighbour exemplifies, was untouched, left waiting for the return of travellers.

-To that end, I’m on Neighbour’s eco-certified jet boat with 10 tourists – an adventurous young French family of four; a mother and her two sons from New Zealand; Sebastian and Freddie, a father and son visiting from Adelaide, and Freddie’s girlfriend, Jordy.
-We’re heading across to the shallow waters around North Cape, aka the “dolphins’ lounge room” where these playful creatures hang out each morning after returning from deeper water with a belly full of fish.
+To that end, I’m on Neighbour’s eco-certified jet boat and we’re heading across to the shallow waters around North Cape, aka the “dolphins’ lounge room” where these playful creatures hang out each morning after returning from deeper water with a belly full of fish.
 The water is as clear and blue as the morning sky, a window into a world of dancing sea grasses that harbour the island’s famous King George whiting and part to reveal clams and razorfish.

 “Woah!
 Look at all the squid!” cries Neighbour, a fourth-generation islander.
 I tell him I’ve never seen a live one.
 “Hang on,” he says, stopping the boat.
 “I’ll grab one to show you.”
 He throws in a line with a limegreen lure attached and a squid latches on instantly, a cloud of black ink exploding in its wake.
 “There goes his defence mechanism,” says Neighbour drily.
 He holds the squid gently, delivers a brief lecture then eases it back into the water.
 “I must confess,” he says as his catch torpedoes safely out of earshot, “I probably cook the best salt and pepper squid around.”